 Elephant Land (aka The Lava Beds) isn’t likely to be a climber’s destination but it is a fantastic place for a multi-day remote climbing adventure.

 The area can be found on maps as “The Lava Beds” (though its all granite) in Pershing County Nevada.
-Two roads approach from the south.
-We took the more eastern road although it is high clearance / 4WD whereas the western road, Trail Springs, is an apparently better road but with a longer walk to the spires.
+Two roads approach Elephant Land from the south.

 Some History